 After a good breakfast, take a walk along the Corniche to visit the National Museum of Qatar (NMoQ), inaugurated in 2019.
 Designed by the French architect Jean Nouvel, the building of over 52,000 m² in the shape of a desert rose is impressive from the outset.
 The interior is also worth a visit.
 Several galleries introduce you to the fauna and flora of the country, the customs of its inhabitants, the essential pearl fishing industry, and the development of natural gas exploitation.

-Still on the Corniche, just a few minutes’ walk away, is the Museum of Islamic Art (MIA), reopened in the fall of 2022 after renovation works.
+Still on the Corniche, just a few minutes walk away, is the Museum of Islamic Art (MIA), which reopened in the fall of 2022 after renovation works.
 The building, designed by architect Ieoh Ming Pei – who is also responsible for the Louvre Pyramid in Paris – immerses us in 14 centuries of Middle Eastern history through the exhibition of 800 works of art.
-Building is another architectural masterpiece of Doha.
+The building is another architectural masterpiece of Doha.
 Don’t miss the outdoor terrace which offers an amazing view of the skyline.
 The perfect spot for a souvenir photo!
-To move around the park surrounding the museum, hail an electric cart (free).
+To move around the park surrounding the museum, take an electric cart (free).

 Lunch break